-GM Sets To Double Revenue, Lead US In Electric Vehicle Sales
+GM sets to double revenue, lead US in electric vehicle sales

 shares

-General Motors plans to cash in as people switch from combustion engines to battery power, promising to double its annual revenue by 2030.
+General Motors plans to cash in as the world switches from combustion engines to battery power, promising to double its annual revenue by 2030 with an array of new electric

 RELATED ARTICLES